melizalab/comp-neurosci/README.md

 These instructions should work on any operating system to give you a working Python environment with all the required packages.

 Install the Python 3.x version of [anaconda](https://www.anaconda.com/distribution/) (or [miniconda](https://conda.io/en/latest/miniconda.html) if you are comfortable using the shell).
 Create a new Python 3.x environment called `comp-neurosci` (using Anaconda Navigator or by running `conda create -n comp-neurosci` in the shell).
-Activate this environment (in Anaconda Explorer, click `Open Terminal` under the green arrow to the right of the environment; in the shell, run `conda activate comp-neurosci`), then run the following commands:
+Activate this environment (in Anaconda Explorer, click `Open Terminal` under the green arrow to the right of the environment; in the shell, run `conda activate comp-neurosci`), then run the following commands.
+Run them **one at a time** so that you can stop and fix any errors.

 ``` shell
 conda install -n comp-neurosci git numpy scipy pandas matplotlib notebook cython ipywidgets